designforliterature/web/README.md

 The first release is gated by volunteers and/or funding resources.

+### Demo Wishlist
+- Create catalog items (done)
+- Upload content for catalog items for Catullus and Iliad (done)
+- Search catalog (done)
+- Read content and navigate it with table of contents (done)
+- Sign-in and signup (done)
+- Annotate content -- simple and complex annotation, citation, dictionary lookup
+- libraries with permissions, users, catalogs and content copies, etc.
+  (not necessary for demo but would be nice: libraries are distributed (library comm protocol))

 ## Implementation Notes
 ### Web Socket and HTTP Connection Management